Using new AI, grieving moms discover California lawmakers killed popular fentanyl bill by *not* voting

 Lawmakers commonly decide how they'll vote before a hearing begins, and it is not uncommon for committee members to leave a hearing to go testify on another bill that is being heard in a different committee at the same time.

-In this case, the moms' concern was the appearance of disrespect and apathy as the chair abruptly walked out in the middle of Didier's two-minute emotional testimony.
+In this case, the moms' were most concerned about the appearance of disrespect and apathy as the chair abruptly walked out in the middle of Didier's two-minute emotional testimony.

 California lawmakers kill popular bills by not voting

-However, what Digital Democracy revealed about Alexandra's Law has these moms even more concerned.
+However, it's what Digital Democracy revealed about Alexandra's Law that has them even more concerned.

 The law, named after a Southern California teenager who was poisoned by a fentanyl-laced prescription pill, would require judges to warn people who are convicted of fentanyl-related crimes that if they sell fentanyl again — and if someone dies — they could be charged with murder.